Risks for breast cancer

 The following gene mutations are linked with a higher risk for breast cancer.

 CHEK2 gene mutation has been identified in some families with Li-Fraumeni syndrome.
-It is normally a tumour suppressor gene.
+CHEK2 is a tumour suppressor gene.
 When it is mutated, it increases breast cancer risk.

-PALB2 gene mutation means that it loses its function.
-It normally protects against breast cancer by helping repair changes to DNA and preventing tumour growth.
+PALB2 gene mutations cause the PALB2 gene to stop working.
+The PALB2 gene normally protects against breast cancer by helping repair changes to DNA and preventing tumour growth.
 When this gene loses its function, there is a higher risk for breast cancer.

 Ashkenazi Jewish ancestry